y2kstack/gavlaaaaaaaa.github.io/_in_progress/2016-07-17-Spark-Streaming.md

  val tweetStream = noRetweetsStream.map(tweet => tweet.getText())

- //print 5 tweets from each RDD batch tweetStream.foreachRDD{ rdd => rdd.take(5).println() }
+ //print 5 tweets from each RDD batch tweetStream.foreachRDD{ rdd => rdd.take(5).foreach(println) }

  ~~~

-## Changing from standard Spark to the SparkStreaming API
+In the above example, we simply take in some tweets, filter out retweets, obtain the tweet content and print them out.
+We could have done any number of things here such as sentiment analysis or word counts to find out the most common words being used right now.
+If we were to convert the output to a JSON object and this data could then be sent in a format ready to be visualised by D3.js for example.

 ## Use Cases

 There are a hundred and one use cases for the Spark Streaming API.
 The one given in most examples is that of a real time sentiment analytics engine for Twitter.
 Streaming tweets of a particular subject through spark, running sentiment analytics on all the words within the tweets.
 Then outputting the results to be reported on by a visualisation library such as D3.js.

-To get this simple use case working, you first need to sign up to the twitter applications page to receive some authentication tokens.
+To get this simple use case working, you first need to sign up to the [twitter applications page](https://apps.twitter.com/) to receive some authentication tokens.

-You then build your Spark Streaming context.
-Initialise the twitter stream using the library.
-Then you're set to go.
+You then build your Spark Streaming context, initialise the twitter stream as shown above and you're set to go.

-Flat map the words from your set of tweets within your window.
-Check for positive and negative words against a reference list.
-Then do a reduce to get the word count and keep the top 50.
-Keep doing this and join back to your "current" dataset and you have the top 50 words used on twitter for a specific subject along with their sentiment.
+1. Flat map the words from your set of tweets within your window.
+2. Check for positive and negative words against a reference list.
+3. Then do a reduce to get the word count and keep the top 50.
+4. Keep doing this and join back to your "current" dataset and you'll have the current top 50 words used on twitter for a specific subject along with their sentiment.

 This can give you a real time picture of the sentiment surrounding the particular subject matter at this point in time.
 With some added context of the common words being used.

+## Wrap up

+As always I hope this post has been informative and gives a good background of the Spark Streaming API.
+I would love to hear your feedback or see any spark streaming applications you have built off the back of this post!